-We currently operate in one business segment.
-Our singular focus is identifying, developing and commercializing innovative and differentiated drugs to address significant unmet needs in dermatology.
+We currently operate in two business segments, dermatology therapeutics and contract research.
+Our dermatology therapeutics segment is focused on identifying, developing and commercializing innovative and differentiated therapies to address significant unmet needs in medical and aesthetic dermatology.
+Our contract research segment is focused on providing laboratory services under contract research arrangements to pharmaceutical and biotech companies looking to supplement their research and development efforts with difficult-to-execute specialty skills and programs.
 See "Note 2-Summary of Significant Accounting Policies-Segment Data" to our consolidated financial statements contained in Part II, Item 8 of this Annual Report.